quintuscarlson/cpp-histogram/README.md

 # Histogram Program (C++)

 ## Overview
-This project implements a simple histogram data structure that reads integer values from a text file and counts the frequency of each value from 1 through 9.
+This project implements a simple histogram data structure that reads integer values from a text file and counts the frequency of each value.
 The main program demonstrates how to load data, print histogram statistics, and combine two histograms using operator overloading.

 ## Features
-- Reads integers in the range 1–9 from one or more input files
+- Reads integers from one or more input files
 - Counts occurrences of each value
 - Computes common statistics:
   - Minimum value with nonzero count